vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 Users can acquire axlUSDC in three ways.
 First, they can swap it via [liquid pairs on DEXs](https://axelar.network/liquidity-pools) that list pairs in axlUSDC, supported by liquidity pools.
 Second, they can swap it via [Squid](https://app.squidrouter.com/), a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
 Finally, they can mint it via [Satellite](https://satellite.money/), a cross-chain bridge built by Axelar.

+### Composable USDC
+Circle recently announced a [Cross-Chain Transfer Protocol](https://www.circle.com/en/pressroom/circle-enables-usdc-interoperability-for-developers-with-the-launch-of-cross-chain-transfer-protocol) (CCTP), slated for release Q1 2023 on Ethereum and Avalanche, and later available on Solana and other chains.
+Axelar will be a partner protocol, enabling [composable USDC](https://www.circle.com/blog/composable-usdc-seamless-multichain-ux-by-axelar) with its General Message Passing (GMP) capability.
+This allows arbitrary data to accompany a token transfer to enable usecases such as seamless cross-chain swaps, one-click deposits/withdrawals into application-specific blockchains, and cross-chain NFTs.

 #### A Note on USDC
 Between 11.03 to 14.03.2023 [USDC depegged below $1](https://twitter.com/DefiIgnas/status/1635980042294669312) due to the failure of Silicon Valley Bank (SVB), which held $3.3 billion in reserves backing the stablecoin's value.
 The bank's collapse was due to a bank run amid concerns over its financial health.
 Coinbase and Binance's decision to stop USDC conversions and the rapid depletion of the Curve 3pool contributed to USDC's depeg.
 The U.S. government took emergency action to [protect all SVB bank depositors](https://www.npr.org/2023/03/13/1163028329/biden-administration-steps-in-to-save-customers-of-silicon-valley-bank), thereby alleviating panic and ultimately bringing USDC back to its peg.